113ll3/Ibmclouddocscli/idt/jetbrains.md

 # IBM Cloud Developer Tools for JetBrains IDEs
 {: #ibm-dev-tools-for-jetbrains}

 The {{site.data.keyword.cloud}} developer tools extension for JetBrains IDEs, which include `IntelliJ`, `WebStorm`, `Android Studio`, and more, provides new menu entries to directly access {{site.data.keyword.dev_cli_notm}} CLI commands from within the IDE.
-You can quickly access a subset of `ibmcloud dev` commands for both Docker and Cloud Foundry workflows, including app deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud_notm}}, viewing remote app logs, and more.
+You can quickly access a subset of `ibmcloud dev` commands for both Docker and Cloud Foundry workflows, including application deployment, starting/stopping/restarting apps on {{site.data.keyword.cloud_notm}}, viewing remote app logs, and more.
 All without the need to leave the editor’s context.
 {: shortdesc}

 ![Screen capture of the IBM Cloud Developer Tools running within WebStorm IDE.](jetbrains.png "{{site.data.keyword.cloud_notm}} developer tools menu example running within WebStorm IDE")